 5. Roles and Responsibilities

-The evaluation team leader acts as the primary liaison with the Project Manager in the respective Units and Sections at Headquarters and Field Offices or with the Evaluation Manager in IEU.
+The evaluation team leader acts as the primary liaison with the Project Manager in the respective Units and Sections at Headquarters and Field Offices.
 The evaluation team leader bears the primary responsibility for the evaluation, coordinates the input provided by the various team members and ensures the timely undertaking of the evaluation and a smooth evaluation process.
 This requires technical expertise, evaluation skills and experience, as well as good interpersonal, management, facilitation, writing and presentation skills.
 The specific tasks of the team leader ought to be reflected in the Terms of Reference.